vscode-neovim/vscode-neovim/README.md

 ## Features

 * Almost fully feature-complete VIM integration by utilizing neovim
 * First-class VSCode insert mode.
-The plugin unbinds self from ```type``` event in the insert mode, so no typing lag anymore.
+The plugin unbinds self from the ```type``` event in the insert mode, so no typing lag and freezing anymore when long completion popup appears.
 * Fully working VSCode features - autocompletion/go to definition/snippets/multiple cursors/etc...
+* vimrc/vim plugins/etc are supported (few plugins don't make sense with vscode, such as nerdtree)

 ## Requirements